Criminal procedure in California

-As one of the fifty states of the United States, California follows common law criminal procedure.
+The state of California in the United States follows common law criminal procedure.
 The principal source of law for California criminal procedure is the California Penal Code, Part 2, "Of Criminal Procedure."
+Not all cases end up with a trial and are instead resolved by a plea bargain or dismissed by a judge.
+If a case results in a trial, it doesn't always follow each step of the criminal procedure.

 With a population of about 40 million people, in California every year there are approximately: